-- Expressions: Used to manage and aggregate calculations and queries in a specific data model.
+- Expressions: Used to manage and aggregate calculations and queries in specific SAP data models.

 Main Types of SAP CDS Views

-CDS views were initially only available in the SAP HANA environment, but in the modern SAP architecture, they are available in SAP NetWeaver to enable the use of both HANA and ABAP CDS views.
+CDS views were initially only available in the SAP HANA environment, but in the modern SAP landscape, they are available in SAP NetWeaver to enable the use of both SAP HANA and ABAP CDS views.

 This way, companies can support relationship definitions, extensions, built-in functions, and advanced conceptual modeling across more than one database and extend their functionality past that of traditional modeling tools.
 There are two main types of CDS views in SAP, including: